RaoufEbrahimi/Raouf_CleanArchitecture_CQRS/README.md

 **Benefits**:
 - **Reduced Code Duplication**: By using generic repositories, common operations are centralized, minimizing repetitive code and enhancing maintainability.
 - **Clear Separation of Responsibilities**: The separation between command and query repositories promotes clearer architectural boundaries, making it easier to manage changes.
+- **Improved Flexibility**: The ability to use different ORMs or databases for commands and queries increases adaptability to various project requirements.
 - **Improved Testability**: The interface-based approach allows for easier mocking and unit testing, improving the overall quality of the application.

 ### ErrorOr\<T\> Result Pattern
 In the **Domain Layer**, the project employs the **ErrorOr\<T\>** feature as a **Result Pattern** to handle operation outcomes in a clean and consistent manner.
 This pattern allows methods to return either a successful result of type **T** or an error, encapsulating both success and failure scenarios in a single, predictable return type.